snok/drf-openapi-tester/README.rst

 Response Validation
 ===================

-The primary function of this package (so far) is response validation.
-There are three ways you can go about making sure your documentation matches the actual responses you are returning to your users:
+There are three ways to verify that your API responses match your documented responses:

-1. Add static tests
+1. Add static tests for each endpoint, method, and status code
-2. Add live testing for your project (middleware)
+2. Implement live testing for your project (middleware)
-3. Add live testing for individual views (inherit ResponseValidation in place of an APIView)
+3. Implement live testing for individual views (inherit ResponseValidation in place of an APIView)

 Static testing
 --------------